Module 4: Working With and Within Indigenous Communities

 4. What is your relationship to the lands you and your family currently live on?
 How do you define your current relationship to Land?
 To water?

 5. In what ways have you and your family benefited from Colonialism?
 In what ways do you personally experience power and privilege in your life?
-(Here is a helpful tool if you have never considered this question).
+(Here is a helpful resource and a more comprehensive toolkit if you have never considered this question).

 6. How do you define the concept of Accountability?
 In what ways can you exercise responsibility to Indigenous communities where you live?